1. Toynbee Tiles and House of Hades

 ON PLANET JUPITER

-A Toynbee Tile as seen in Cincinnati in 2009 at the corner of 6th and Walnut Streets.
+A Toynbee tile as seen in Cincinnati in 2009 at the corner of 6th and Walnut Streets.

-Image via Denny Gibson.
+Image via

 “When back home Inquirer [presumed to be the Philadelphia Inquirer] got union goons from their own employees union to send down a ‘sports journalist’ who, with baseball bat bashed in lights and windows of neighborhood as men outside my house.
 They are stationed there still.
 Waiting for me.”

 “For years and years I wanted to talk to this person and for years and years I wanted to solve the mystery.
 But the thing was, that when I ran into him on the bus, I didn’t want to do it.
 You know, it’s not that I couldn’t bring myself to do it.
 I decided not to bring myself to do it, because I felt like it was not the right thing to do.
 You can’t force somebody to open up to you.
 You can’t force somebody to decide that they’re gonna share things with you.
 I need to know when to let go.
 I had a moment of emotional and intellectual clarity about where I stood with the story.
+Let them go in peace on their way and I would go in peace on my way and that would be it.”

 July 2017 photograph of a "House of Hades" tile in downtown Cincinnati.

 These newer tiles, with their own theme and visual design, seem to now appear far more regularly than that of the Toynbee variety.
-Meanwhile, their message and origins haven’t received the same amount of investigative scrutiny and attention as their assumed inspirations.
-The aforementioned Justin Deurr says he's met the person behind House of Hades, stating that he wasn't a “copycat,” rather that it was his “own thing using the same technique.”
-Unlike the Toynbee tiles, the text of the Hades tiles will often change, but most seem to discuss a conflict with institutional media.
-The Cincinnati tiles have the following messages:
+Meanwhile, their message and origins haven’t received the same amount of investigative scrutiny or attention as their presumed inspirations.
+Justin Deurr claims to have met the person behind House of Hades—stating that he wasn't a “copycat,” but rather that it was his “own thing using the same technique.”
+Unlike the Toynbee tiles, the text of the Hades tiles is far more varied, but most seem to discuss similar sentiments with regard to institutional media.

 No. 1